cc-d/flask-simple-captcha/README.md

 - Easy integration with Flask applications
 - Built-in image rendering and line drawing for added complexity
 - Base64 image encoding for easy embedding into HTML
-- JWT-based verification for secure CAPTCHA checks
+- Uses JWTs and Werkzeug password hashing for secure CAPTCHA verification
 - Successfully submitted CAPTCHAs are stored in-memory to prevent resubmission
 - Backwards compatible with 1.0 versions of this package
 - Avoids visually similar characters by default